Common-law marriage in the United States: Contractibility of domestic common law marriage

 Of the remaining 41 states, 13 never permitted and 28 no longer permit common law marriages to be contracted within their jurisdiction.
 The latter group will only recognize a domestic common law marriage if it was contracted in the state prior to the date of abolition.
 Nevertheless, all states recognise validly contracted foreign common law marriages, because they recognize all validly contracted foreign marriages.
-E.g., California abolished the common law contract of marriage in 1895 and, thus, will only continue to recognize a domestic common law marriage contracted in California prior to that date; but any validly contracted out-of-state common law marriage will be recognized by California, because it recognizes all validly contracted foreign marriages under Cal.
+For example, California abolished the common law contract of marriage in 1895 and, thus, will only continue to recognize a domestic common law marriage contracted in California prior to that date; but any validly contracted out-of-state common law marriage will be recognized by California, because it recognizes all validly contracted foreign marriages under Cal.
 Family Code 308.

 Domestic contract of common law marriage was abolished in 28 states on the dates indicated.
 Massachusetts (which included Maine, 1652–1820) abolished common law marriage during the colonial period and before it was abolished in England and Wales.